 Sous la direction de Natalia Elaguina

-The markings – marginal notes, underlinings, bookmarks, turned down corners – on the books in Voltaire’s vast library bear witness to his thinking.
+The markings – marginal notes, underlinings, bookmarks, turned down corners – on the books in Voltaire’s vast library bear witness to his thinking, rading and working methods.
 The Corpus des notes marginales reproduces them alongside the extracts to which they relate.
 Comprehensive editorial notes show how Voltaire’s reading influenced his writing.

 History of the project